 With two main compartments for storage, the Syncro 10 is a much simpler pack than its sibling, the Osprey Raptor 10, with its bike-specific extras.
 When looking at the front of the pack (the side away from the back), there are two zippers present.
 The top zip houses a "Front Stash Pocket" which is a scratch-free material for glasses, goggles, or phone storage, while the lower zipper access the small compartment that houses the integrated rain cover.
 Similar to the Deuter Compact Air EXP 12, the safety yellow cover stretches over the entire pack to keep it dry.

-To lighten the weight even more, the cover can easily be removed if you're not riding in wet areas.
+To lessen the weight, the cover can easily be removed if you're not riding in wet areas.
 The Syncro also has a LidLock helmet keeper for carrying your helmet when you're climbing on hot days.
 The large outer pocket houses a sewn-in key clip up top.
-Immediately below this are two stretch mesh pockets that span the width of the pack and are ~7"x4.5".
-Next to the mesh pockets are three elasticized loops that are stitched to the left side of the pouch (for pump storage).
+Immediately below this are two stretchy mesh pockets that span the width of the pack and are ~ 7"x4.5".
+Next to the mesh pockets are three elasticized loops stitched to the left side of the pouch (for pump storage).
 The lower portion of this compartment is just open space.

 Inside the next compartment is the largest chamber, which opens with double zipper sliders and contains the hydration bladder which is stored in a thin nylon divider, away from your gear.
 The lower portions of the sides of the pack each have stretch mesh pockets, although these don't have any means to secure equipment stored inside them.

-At 1 lb 9.6 oz, the Syncro 10 is the lightest of our larger capacity packs.
+At 1 lb 9.6 oz, the Syncro 10 is the lightweight for its volume.
 If shaving ounces is your idea of fun, this pack might be for you!

-If you're after more of a minimalist model, we'd recommend the CamelBak Rogue or the Camelbak Classic, which weigh 12.8 and 11.2 ounces, respectively.
+If you're after more of a minimalist model, we recommend the CamelBak Rogue or the Camelbak Classic, which weigh 12.8 and 11.2 ounces, respectively.

 Ease of Cleaning